Program Overview

 - Students must reside and hold a current unencumbered RN licensure in a state approved for admission.
 View the states here from which the College of Nursing accepts applications for admission.

-- Final admission is contingent upon drug and background screen results that are deemed acceptable by appropriate University officials
+- Final admission is contingent upon drug and background screen results that are deemed acceptable by appropriate University officials.

 Post-Graduate Certificate Application Process: